Some affiliate links are provided below. Learn more.

 Continue to curl the rope around itself, applying plenty of hot glue as you go.
 Don’t worry about the glue looking messy.
-As this is the bottom of the basket, you won’t even see it!
+As this is the bottom of the basket, you won’t see it anyway.

 Once your base is as wide as your jar, rest the jar on top of the rope.

 Then, wrap the rope up and around the jar, gluing as you go.
 As with the base, apply plenty of glue.
 Make sure there’s glue on every part of the rope, as otherwise the basket will end up with a hole in it.